The split is already here, and most ecommerce content is still dressing for the wrong party

 How can a small team decide which pages to rewrite first?

-Start with pages that already matter to revenue and already answer a real question.
+Start with pages that already matter to revenue and answer a real question.
 Product pages with high traffic, category pages that rank for commercial terms, and support pages that reduce pre-purchase friction should go first.
-Then fix pages where the answer is present but hard to find, because those are the easiest wins.
+Next, fix pages where the answer is present but hard to find, because those are the easiest wins.

 Can one page be both read-first and retrieval-first?